mcdemarco/the-new-kitchen-cookbook/poultry/roasted.md

 ## Variants

-Sometimes you don't want to wait the entire 50 minutes a pound.
+Sometimes you don't want to wait the entire 50 minutes a pound to cook a chicken.
 At one of those times, I tried [a quick-cooking recipe](http://www.food.com/recipe/moist-roasted-whole-chicken-330734) for a 3 lb. chicken that involved rubbing the chicken with olive oil and encrusting it with an unexpectedly large amount of spices (much more than in their picture), roasting it at 450° for 20 minutes, and then turning it down to 400° for 40 more minutes.
 There was no rack, and at some point tin foil was necessary to keep the top from burning.

-The spice mixture was: 1 tsp. salt, 1 tsp. pepper, 1/2 tsp. oregano, 1 tsp. basil, 1 tsp. paprika.
 Peter liked the crusty effect.

+You can also apply the spice mixture to the slow recipe, with or without cheesecloth.
+The original spice mixture was: 1 tsp. salt, 1 tsp. pepper, 1/2 tsp. oregano, 1 tsp. basil, 1 tsp. paprika.
+A [turkey-chicken](../poultry/turkeyChicken.md) style spice mixture is: 1 tsp. salt, 1 tsp. marjoram, 1 tsp. rosemary, 1 tsp. sage, 2 tsp. garlic powder, and black pepper to taste.

 Sometimes you don't want to heat up or dirty up the oven.
 At those times, I roast the chicken [in a crockpot](../poultry/crockpotRoastedChicken.md) instead.
 Allegedly this works for a turkey, too, but I've never personally seen either a turkey that would fit into a crockpot or a crockpot that would fit a whole turkey.